Tuesday, September 16, 2025

 “The prophet who has a dream, let him tell a dream; and he who has My Word, let him speak My Word faithfully.
 What is the chaff to the wheat? says the Lord.”
 Jeremiah 23:28

 What is chaff to wheat?
 It is something to be removed.
-We need to hold up lies to the truth of God’s Word and expose the lies and remove them from our doctrine.
+We need to consume truth and cast out lies.
 Someone once said, “Eat the chicken and spit out the bones.”
 Be like the Berean Christians!
 Acts 17:11 says that the Bereans “were more fair-minded than those in Thessalonica, in that they received the Word with all readiness, and searched the Scriptures daily to find out whether these things were so.”

 “Is not My Word like a fire? says the Lord, and like a hammer that breaks the rock in pieces?”
 Jeremiah 23:29